Gulf Forum Seminar Options

 Healthcare Management - Vijay Aruldas

 Dr Vijay Aruldas qualified as a medical doctor from Christian Medical College and Hospital (CMCH), Vellore, India in 1986 and completed a doctorate in management at the Indian Institute of Management, Ahmedabad, India.
 He served as General Secretary of Christian Medical Association of India, 2000-2012, has consulted extensively on strategy and programme design, and now serves in senior management at CMCH.
-Vijay has a passion for teaching, mentoring and witnessing through patient-centred care.
+Vijay has a passion for teaching, mentoring and patient-centred care.
 He is married to Kumudha, a public health specialist and they have 2 sons.

 Integrating into Gulf Society and Culture - Richard Bramble